Citrix, Microsoft, VMware Tech News & Support Resources

 DABCC Radio

-Tintri / Citrix Ready: VM-Aware Storage Podcast – Episode 266
+DataCore Software: Hyper-Converged Storage Podcast – Episode 268

-Listen to “Tintri / Citrix Ready: VM-Aware Storage Podcast – Episode 266” on Spreaker.
-In episode 266, Douglas Brown interviews Neil Glick, Sr. Staff Technical Marketing Engineer and Lei Yang, Sr. Product and Solutions Marketing Manager at Tintri plus Sagnik Datta from Citrix Ready.
-Together we discusses the Tintri VM-Aware Storage solution and how adds […]
+Listen to “DataCore Software: Hyper-converged Storage Podcast – Episode 268” on Spreaker.
+In episode 268, Douglas Brown interviews Sushant Rao, Sr. Director of Product & Solutions Marketing at DataCore Software.
+Sushant and Douglas discuss DataCore Software’s hyper-converged storage solution..
+Sushant is another deep technical expert from DataCore and does a great job diving deep in […]

 VMware EUC Virtual